ElisStaaf/FMake/README.rst

    :target: https://github.com/ElisStaaf/FMake

 FMake is build software focused on working.
 Unlike other build software this one doesn't work half of the time.
 It also (right now at least) doesn't include anything special.
 You can only...
-Build stuff, print stuff and add if-statements.
+Build stuff and print stuff.

 Requirements
 ------------